nbar1/gs/README.md

 * Pull in repo
 * Run `composer install`
 * Create a directory in the root called tmp with proper write permissions
-* Install database.sql to your mysql server
+* Import database.sql to your mysql server
 * Update config.php with your specific details